 You can make 100% Sprouted Whole Wheat Burger Buns that are light and fluffy!

-In this recipe you’ll learn how to work with sprouted wheat flour to make the healthiest hamburger buns for your family.
+In this recipe, you’ll learn how to work with sprouted wheat flour to make the healthiest hamburger buns for your family.

 It’s so versatile you can shape it into hot dog buns and sandwich bread too!

-The thought of Sprouted Wheat Burger Buns might stir memories of disappointment, if not a solemn vow to not spend six dollars on hockey puck bread again.
+The thought of Sprouted Wheat Burger Buns might stir memories of disappointment, if not a solemn vow not to spend six dollars on hockey-puck bread again.

 Who wants a beautifully grilled burger on tough, dry bread?
 Not me.